arcweb/arcwell/README.md

 in the JavaScript/TypeScript stack and supporting plugins in your IDE of choice.

-Arcwell also written with support for Docker containers.
+Arcwell is also written with support for Docker containers.
 In order to simply _run_ the software, you must install Docker-compatible containerization software.
 We recommend you install
 [Docker Desktop](https://www.docker.com/products/docker-desktop/)